Garrett has updated its immunization policy to require all students to be fully vaccinated in advance of arriving on campus.

 To submit your COVID-19 Immunization Verification, you will need a picture of your completed vaccination card prior to using the submission form.
 You can find the submission form on the Wellness and Health Care webpage on myGETS (log-in required); follow the instructions there to complete your verification.
 If you encounter any difficulties, please contact firstname.lastname@example.org with the subject line “Issues with Immunization Verification.”

-3. Do I need to be vaccinated to take classes in person for fall 2021?
+3. Do I need to be vaccinated to take classes in person?

 Yes.
-Only students who have been vaccinated will be eligible to attend classes in-person for fall 2021.
+Only students who have been vaccinated will be eligible to attend classes in-person.

 4. Will there be exemptions to immunizations against COVID-19?